 While at Columbia, Jodi’s artwork went into publication and she served as a spokesperson for the New York City Lupus Gala and was named the first Exceptional People with Lupus by the Lupus Foundation of America.
 Jodi spent her last year of college conducting independent research in ecological health at Columbia’s Biosphere II Center and was a student-researcher for Dr. Andrew Weil’s Program of Integrative Medicine in Tucson, AZ.
 During and after college, Jodi lectured to medical students and has taken advantage of many opportunities to share her story—which is one of triumph and relentless determination to overcome the limitations of an autoimmune disease.
 Jodi started L.I.F.E. after undergoing an experimental bone marrow transplant in 2001 and has also battled thyroid cancer.
 In the year 2005 book by Richard E. Lapchick, 100 Heroes: People in Sports Who Make This a Better World, Jodi received recognition for being one of the top 100 most inspirational sports figures in America.

 Jodi has dedicated her adult life to the service of others and her mother is her greatest ally.
 Together, Jodi and her mother started "Toys of Courage" in 2012.
 This program was established in an effort to recognize the bravery of children that undergo painful treatments, hospitalizations and frequent visits to the doctor’s office.
-Toys, games, books and other distraction items are given to ease the fear small children face wile is a scary environment.
+Toys, games, books and other distraction items are given to ease the fear small children face while in a scary environment.
 The act of giving a toy to a child that is scarred and to watch the fear turn into a big smile is so rewarding.

 Currently, she is working towards an advanced degree in clinical research and hopes to continue to share her story and be a source of hope and inspiration to all those facing adversity.